bicyclering/bicyclering.github.io/source/_posts/Graduate/English/graduate-english-unfamiliar-words.md

 > Dear Li Ming,
 >
-> I am writeing this letter for congratulate you(目的),because you admitted to a university(背景).
+> I am writing this letter for congratulate you(目的),because you admitted to a university(背景).
 I felt very happy.
 >
 > During the university,you should go to library study books knowledge(事实).
-> You more like the university(影响).I felt so happy about it(情感).
+> You will like the university(影响).I feel so happy about it(情感).
 >
-> During the university,you taste some school's food if suit for your taste(事实).
+> During the university,you can make more firends they are if suit for your taste(事实).
-> You found best suit food(影响).I felt so happy about it(情感).
+> You find best suit food(影响).I feel so happy about it(情感).
 >
 > Looking forward to your reply.
 >